christiskatsouris/Robust_HDIVX_Cointegration/README.md

 ## Monte Carlo Simulation Studies:

-Here we present the R coding and some preliminary results based on a Monte Carlo Simulation study of the finite-sample properties of the inferential procedure that is under development in the research project.
+Here we present the R coding and some preliminary results based on a Monte Carlo Simulation study of the finite-sample properties of the inferential procedure that is under development for this research project.

 ```R